A-Mahla/DevOps-Kubernetes/p1/README.md

 # K3s

-Now, we have to install K3S on our server.
+- we have to install K3S on our server.
 To do that, we have to connect to our server machine and run the following command:

     ```bash
     curl -sfL https://get.k3s.io | sh -